-Big Brother, Model 2011: 7th and 8th grade students in California will receive an instrument GPS Compass To follow them
+Big Brother, Model 2011: 7th and 8th grade students in California will receive an instrument GPS To follow them

-|"If you don't go to school we will send you to Anaheim!"||One of the students who will have to know
+|"If you do not go to school we will send you to Anaheim!"||One of the students who will have to know

 The students participating in the program were already given the tools and were briefed on the matter, while students with attendance problems from lower grades (4 to 6) were invited to the site, hoping that they would understand what the future holds for them if they do not change their approach.

 The plan may sound rather rigid (and so do some students and parents who will take part in it), but given the fact that those missing students may find themselves in an institution for young offenders (and their parents will be fined up to $ 2000, that way) if the district attorney decides To sue the parents for allowing their children not to go to school - suddenly it seems that theGPS It finds a much more moderate option.

 This is not the first, and certainly not the last, time to hear about new technologies that are being used for educational purposes.
 Do tracking GPS Will there be something that will teach students to get to school regularly (or maybe just teach them to make up new excuses, like "I didn't have satellite reception, teacher")?
 Is this a legitimate plan or a crossing of a dangerous red line when it comes to individual freedom?